Cyanhead/grocerly/README.md

 - styled-components is a great library for styling.
 It includes an auto-prefixer, uses scoped classes, and allows a seamless integration with JS.
 - My plan is to become a full-stack developer eventually.
 But for the beginning I focus on the frontend.
-That's why I decided to use an existing database procider like Firebase rather to create a custom server.
+That's why I decided to use an existing database provider like Firebase rather to create a custom database.
     <!-- I have
     basic backend knowledge as well. -->
   <!-- - Testing is an essential part of production applications.
 Testing Library is the go-to library in the